 - or serve them plain!

-- Store these cheesecake bites in the refrigerator in an airtight container for up to 3-4 days.
+Store mini cheesecakes in an airtight container in the refrigerator for up to 4 days.

 More Delicious Keto Desserts